denjn5/denjn5.github.io/_posts/2017-07-08-sunburst-in-54-lines-tutorial-1.md

 2. `var vRadius = Math.min(vWidth, vHeight) / 2` determines which is smaller (`Math.min`), the width or vHeight.
 Then it divides that value by 2 (since the radius is 1/2 of the circle's diameter).
 Then we store that value as our radius.
 This optimizes the size of our viz within the `<svg>` element (since we don't want to leak past the edges, but we also don't want a bunch of wasted white space).
 Since width and height are both 300, the vRadius variable will equal 150.

 3. `d3.scaleOrdinal`: d3 scales help us map our data to something in our visual.
+(Read the [docs](https://github.com/d3/d3-scale/blob/master/README.md#scaleOrdinal) for more.)
-Outside of d3, _ordinal scales_ indicate the direction of the underlying data and provide nominal information (e.g., low, medium, high).
+    * Outside of d3, _ordinal scales_ indicate the direction of the underlying data and provide nominal information (e.g., low, medium, high).
 In the same way, _scaleOrdinal_ in d3 allows us to relate a part of our data to something that has a series of named values (like an array of colors).
     * `schemeCategory20b` is a d3 name that returns a built in array of colors. d3 has [several similar options](https://github.com/d3/d3-scale/blob/master/README.md#schemeCategory10) that are specifically designed to work with `d3.scaleOrdinal()`.
 The result of this line is that we'll have a variable ('vColor') that will return a rainbow of options for our sunburst.

 ---